 - By integrating new language with what students have already learned.
 In Little Stars, new language is integrated with what has been worked on, in keeping with a spiral approach. - By helping students become aware of how much they are learning, which will contribute to their confidence development.
-This is carried out by completing the Achievement poster.
-Students can also have their own achievement poster and personalize it.
+This is carried out all along the units.
+Students are invited to become aware of what and how much they have learned.
+Teachers can keep a class record on poster paper, and can also invite students to create their own files to keep a record.
 This constitutes a form of assessment in keeping with the students' age and the approach in Little Stars. - By taking part in STEAM challenges.
 Activities that comprise a combination of at least two STEAM areas (Science, Technology, Engineering, Arts, and Math) encourage children to explore and discover by doing.
 Each of these activities poses a question as the starting point to take up a challenge to grasp a better understanding of the world while developing important skills like problem-solving, collaboration, creativity, and much more!